๐Ÿคด๐ŸฟHistory of Africa โ€“ Before 1800

 San Migrations in Southern Africa

-• Among Africa's earliest inhabitants—the San (also called Bushmen) have lived in Southern Africa for tens of thousands of years
+• Among Africa's earliest inhabitants, the San have lived in Southern Africa for tens of thousands of years.
+Genetic and archaeological evidence suggests they are among the oldest continuous populations on Earth.

 Khoikhoi Migrations in Southern Africa

-• Moved according to water and grazing availability—their migrations followed seasonal patterns dictated by Southern Africa's climate
+• Moved according to water and grazing availability, following seasonal patterns dictated by Southern Africa's climate.
+Their pastoralism likely developed through contact with herding peoples to the north.

-• First Africans to encounter European settlers at the Cape in the 17th century, leading to devastating conflicts and displacement
+• Among the first Africans to encounter European settlers at the Cape in the mid-17th century.
+Contact with the Dutch led to devastating conflicts, disease, and displacement that shattered Khoikhoi society within a few generations.

-Compare: San vs. Khoikhoi—both are Khoisan peoples of Southern Africa, but the San were hunter-gatherers while the Khoikhoi were pastoralists.
+Compare: San vs. Khoikhoi: both are Khoisan peoples of Southern Africa, but the San were hunter-gatherers while the Khoikhoi were pastoralists.
 This economic difference shaped their migration patterns: San moved with game, Khoikhoi moved with herds.
-Both faced catastrophic disruption from Bantu expansion and later European colonization.
+Both faced catastrophic disruption, first from the southward Bantu Expansion and later from European colonization.

 Quick Reference Table